-Students interested in majoring in Accounting should score well in the Level I Achievement test supplied by the American Institute of Accountants.
-This test is required of all students before credit will be granted for Accounting 22.
-The Level II Accounting test is required of all students taking Auditing 238 before credit will be allowed.
+The Level I achievement test, prepared and graded by the American Institute of Certified Public Accountants, is required of all students before credit will be granted for Accounting 22.
+Students interested in majoring in Accounting should score well on this test.
+The Level II accounting test is required of all students desiring credit for Accounting 238.